 - 1-2 tbsp chili paste

-Stir in the broccoli, letting it cook for 2 minutes- until just softened, but still crisp.
+- Let it cook for 2 minutes- until the broccoli's just softened, but still crisp.
 Adjust salt & pepper, if needed.